Bouillabaisse: Variations

+Three-star chef Paul Bocuse from Lyon created his own version at his restaurant Le Sud, with the seafood served together with the broth.

+In another version, in the Petit Larousse de la Cuisine, the broth is served over bread with the rouille on top, and the fish and crabs are served on a large platter.

 Other variations add different seasonings, such as orange peel, and sometimes a cup of white wine or cognac is added.

 Marcel Pagnol

 The French screenwriter and playwright Marcel Pagnol, a member of the Académie française and a native of Marseille, showed his own idea of a proper bouillabaisse in two of his films.
 In Cigalon (1935), the chef Cigalon serves a bouillabaisse provençale aux poissons de roche, (Bouillabaisse of Provence with rockfish) made with a kilogram of local fish; Scorpaena scrofa (rascasse); capelin; angler fish (baudroie); John Dory (Saint-Pierre); and slipper lobster (cigale de mer).
 "When I put these fish into the pan," Cigalon says, "they were still wiggling their tails."
 Cigalon specifies that the slices of bread served with the broth should be thick and not toasted, and that the rouille "should not have too much pepper."

-In the 1936 film César (film), Pagnol's hero Marius reveals the secret of the bouillabaisse of a small bistro near the port in Marseille.
+In the 1936 film César, Pagnol's hero Marius reveals the secret of the bouillabaisse of a small bistro near the port in Marseille.
 "Everybody knows it," Marius says: "they perfume the broth with a cream of sea urchins."